n8peace/Banana-Clock/docs/functions.md

-# DayStart Edge Functions Documentation
+# Banana Clock Edge Functions Documentation

 ## Overview

-DayStart uses 11 Supabase Edge Functions to power its AI-driven content generation system.
+Banana Clock uses 11 Supabase Edge Functions to power its AI-driven content generation system.
 These functions work together to create personalized morning messages with high-quality voice synthesis.

 **Deployment Strategy**: Functions are deployed using an update-only approach that ensures reliable deployments without authentication or project-specific issues.